 Another useful command is history.
-It lists all commands that have been used in a session.
-This list can be copied and pasted into the system's script editor, or into a private document.
-This is an easy way to copy your work.
+It will list all commands that have been used in a session.
+This list can be copied into the system's script editor for an automatic execution of all the commands, cf. chapter 1.5, or into a private document.